 Unlike the API resources, which represent static data that you can create, update and retrieve as needed, webhooks represent dynamic resources.
 You can configure them to automatically notify you when a customer has taken a particular action, such as making a purchase or replying to a conversation.

-The main concepts for webhooks are subscriptions, topics, and notifications.
+The main concepts of Intercom Webhooks are subscriptions, topics and notifications.

 A subscription is where you select a topic you wanted to be notified about.
 Intercom will setup subscriptions for selected topics when that app is installed on a workspace.